-Queensland Competition Authority FACT SHEET Draft Report: Retail water prices - Gold Coast The Queensland Competition Authority monitors the prices, costs and revenues of five water retailers in south east Queensland, including Gold Coast Water.
+Queensland Competition Authority FACT SHEET Final Report: Retail water prices - Gold Coast The Queensland Competition Authority monitors the prices, costs and revenues of five water retailers in south east Queensland, including Gold Coast Water.
 The Queensland Competition Authority (QCA) monitors retailers to ensure that these businesses are not using their monopoly power to set prices higher than is necessary.

-The QCA has released its draft 2013-15 price monitoring report for the five water retailers - Unitywater, Queensland Urban Utilities, Logan Water, Redland Water and Gold Coast Water.
+The QCA has released a final 2013-15 price monitoring report for the five water retailers - Unitywater, Queensland Urban Utilities, Logan Water, Redland Water and Gold Coast Water.
 Our overview fact sheet explains the general findings of our review.
 This fact sheet outlines the findings for Gold Coast Water.
+There were no changes to the findings for Gold Coast Water as a result of comments received on the QCA's Draft Report.
+We found no evidence of Gold Coast Water exercising its monopoly power for 2013-15.

 Gold Coast Water provides distribution and retail water and sewerage services to the Gold Coast City local government area.
 These services include distributing treated water to homes and businesses, treating and disposing of sewage and other wastewater, and issuing bills.
-Water retailers
+Five water retailers

-Gold Coast Water Residential Bills The QCA found that residential bills for 2013-14 for a household using 200 kilolitres of water a year will increase by 10.4%.
-The increase arises from changes in retail and distribution charges, bulk water charges and the expiry of the bulk water rebate.
+Retail water prices - Gold Coast Residential Bills The QCA found that residential bills for 2013-14 for a household using 200 kilolitres of water a year will increase by 10.4%.
+This is the net effect of a 1.6% increase in the retail and distribution component and an 8.8% increase in the bulk water component (due to an increase in bulk water charges and the expiry of the bulk water rebate).
 The increases in residential bills are higher than those published by Gold Coast Water in June 2013: the June figures did not include the impact of the expired rebate.
-To help customers understand changing prices, we recommend water retailers explain the reasons for the change in each part of the bill as well as the overall change.
+To help customers understand changing prices, water retailers should explain the reasons for the change in each part of the bill as well as the overall change.
 Gold Coast Water's residential bill increases in 2013-14